nakedmcse/TSKnightsTour/README.md

 # TSKnightsTour
-TS Implementation of the Knights Tour
+Implementation of the Knights Tour in TypeScript, using heuristics.